-In the absence of a local network connection, the RS232 serial connector provides a physical interface for connecting a modem or computer to the AXIS 2100.
-This means that the AXIS 2100 can operate as a standalone unit - independent of any computer network.
+The serial connector can be used for several purposes.
+In the absence of a local network connection, the serial connector provides a physical interface for connecting a modem or computer to the AXIS 2110.
 When a local network connection is unavailable at the point of installation, connect your PC to this connector using the supplied Null Modem Cable to initially configure your product.
+If you intend to use the AXIS 2191 Audio Module with your network camera, then this is the connector used for connecting it.